blindnet-io/product-management/user-stories/README.md

 - Make sure no similar user story has been written already.
 - Use the following structure : _<span style="text-decoration:underline;">As a</span>_ **[type of user]**, _<span style="text-decoration:underline;">I want to</span>_ **[the goal]** _<span style="text-decoration:underline;">because</span>_ **[the benefit, the reason]**
 - Each User Story has a unique ID, in the following structure "US-XX-YY" where XX is the number of the section and YY is the number of the user story within that section
+- Each User Story are consistent level 2 titles (e.g. ## US-01-01) as this will allow us to refer to them using an anchor link (automatically added by Github)

 ## Related documents